 You are here

-A tic is a ‘sudden, rapid, recurrent, non-rhythmic motor movement or vocalisation’ (DSM-V 2013).
-Tics usually start between 4 to 6 years of age and peak in severity between 10 to 12 years of age.
+A tic is a ‘sudden, rapid, recurrent, non-rhythmic motor movement or vocalisation’ (DSM-V, 2013).
+Tics usually start between 4 and 6 years of age and peak in severity between 10 and 12 years of age.
 Each child with a tic disorder will be affected in different ways.
 In some cases tics can be very mild and thus be merely aggravating and annoying, whereas in other cases tics can be very severe and thus be debilitating.
 The severity and frequency of tics can wax and wane and the nature of the tics can also change over time.
 In addition, a number of factors can influence the severity of the tics, for example tics are often worse during periods of anxiety, excitement and exhaustion.

-There are two kinds of tics- vocal and motor; they can be simple or complex.
+There are two kinds of tics: vocal and motor.
+They can be simple or complex.

 Simple (short in duration)

 For example: sniffing, throat clearing, grunting, hooting, shouting, etc.